IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/vehicle-functions.md

 - Methods may take multiple seconds to complete.
 - Exceptions are thrown in case of errors.

-## IndiGO interface
+## TomTom IndiGO interface

-The following list of restrictions drove the design of the IndiGO Vehicle Functions:
+The following list of restrictions drove the design of the TomTom IndiGO Vehicle Functions:

 - A vehicle function service supports an API to discover vehicle capabilities.
 - A vehicle function service exposes error states provided by the VHAL.